soniya194/Exotic-Fruit-Recognition/README.md

 # Exotic-Fruit-Recognition
 ## Summary
 Nowadays in supermarkets you see variety of fruits, and also a seperate section for exotic fruits.
 Many questions pop up in mind as you glance them.
 For eg:
-  1. What is the name?
+  1. What is the name of the fruit?
   2. Where is it from?
   3. How it tastes and about its texture and so on....